An ancient Greek painted cup, a medieval illuminated manuscript, and an Impressionist painting alongside re-creations by social media users

 Manuscript page on left with ornate handwriting and a painting of a large red flower, an earthworm, and a peach.
 Re-creation on right with crossword puzzle, handkerchief, and thermometer

 Pomegranate, Worm, and Peach in Mira Calligraphiae Monumenta, 1561–62; illumination added about 1591–96, Joris Hoefnagel, illuminator, and Georg Bocskay, scribe.
 Watercolors, gold and silver paint, and ink on parchment, 6 9/16 × 4 7/8 in.
-Getty Museum, Ms. 20 (86.MV.527), fol.
+The J. Paul Getty Museum, Ms. 20 (86.MV.527), fol.
 83. Re-creation by Freedom Baird via Twitter.
 This image is featured in the book Off the Walls: Inspired Re-Creations of Iconic Artworks.

 This second version uses a printed crossword puzzle as its base, which imitates the complexity of Bocskay’s neatly organized words and elaborate scribal flourishes.
 I find this especially poignant: this manuscript was created in the mid-16th century, after printing had become the dominant method of producing books; Bocskay’s calligraphy had a specialized aesthetic appeal for his high-ranking patron, the Holy Roman Emperor Ferdinand I.